VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 5. Cocktail sort algorithm:

-The cocktail sort belongs to the group of the cubic time (slowest or non efficient ) algorithms
+The cocktail sort belongs to the group of the semi - fast but slow and asymptotically non efficient algorithms.

 The static and instance methods for the cocktail sort algorithm follow the same structure as the other algorithms.
 So to use the static method you have to write: